mohammadayman7/recipe/README.md

 User rates Recipe: a user can rate a recipe on a scale (e.g. 1 to 5 stars).
 Recipe has Comment: a recipe can have one or more comments.
 Recipe has Rating: a recipe can have one or more ratings.

+Documentation
+Spring Boot DataSource Bean : solve it by make tables name start by small letter and check the relationship betwen tables